What's in this article?

 Your boiler relies on an optimum pressure level in order to maintain the circulation of water throughout the system.

-If it drops too low, it is common for the boiler to lockout and displays a low-pressure error code.
+If it drops too low, it is common for the boiler to lockout and display a low-pressure error code.
 You can usually identify low pressure by looking at the pressure gauge.

 Low boiler pressure can be caused by a leak within the system, typically around the bends of pipes, where you may discover failed joints and seals.
 Leaks caused by holes within major boiler components can also result in a loss of pressure, typically as a result of corrosion.